nypl-spacetime/map-vectorizer/README.md

 **Author:** Mauricio Giraldo Arteaga [@mgiraldo] / NYPL Labs [@nypl_labs]

 A open-source map vectorizer.
-Provided **as-is** by NYPL Labs.
+Provided **as is** by NYPL Labs.
 View this [example map layer] to get an idea of what types of maps this works best with.

 NOTE: A proper `README` and instructions will be created.
 For now this is a list of requirements to get the project running.